PetTravel.com

 pet rabies vaccination

 If your dog is entering the United States from a country the US considers as a high risk of rabies (Click here for high-rabies countries), your dog will need valid rabies certificate* proving current rabies vaccination.
-Dogs that have never been vaccinated against rabies must be vaccinated at least 28 days prior to arrival.
+Dogs that have never been vaccinated against rabies must be vaccinated at least 30 days prior to having a serology (rabies titer) test.

-*Effective March 1, 2023, a completed Rabies Vaccination and Microchip Record will be required for dogs with current rabies vaccinations administered in a high-rabies country who are entering the United States.
+*Effective 01 August, 2024, a Certification of Foreign-Based Rabies Vaccination and Microchip Form will be required for dogs with current rabies vaccinations administered in a high-rabies country who are entering the United States.
 Foreign-issued vaccination booklets or rabies certificates will not be accepted.

 The United States does accept 3 year rabies vaccinations.
 If the expiration date of the vaccination is not shown on the health certificate, then the date of vaccination must be less than 12 months prior to entry to the United States.